wittfabian/djangae/docs/gauth.md

 ## Force user Pre-Creation

 If you want to prevent creating users for every single Google Account visiting your website, you can allow only pre-created users to be allowed to log in.
-To enable that you need to set `DJANGAE_FORCE_USER_PRE_CREATION` to `True` in your settings file.
+To enable that you need to set `DJANGAE_REQUIRE_USER_PRE_CREATION` to `True` in your settings file.

 Note: you don't need to pre-create User for GAE user admins.